Data Storage and Security

 Point 7: ‘controller’ means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law;

-Point 8: processor’ means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller;
+Point 8: 'processor’ means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller;

-Since our Free plan is only offered to individuals and we do not enter into a corporate commercial agreement where your company instructs us to process personal information for you, every individual user of Whereby will be the data subject in the case where they sign up for an account with us, the Data Controller.
+Since our Free plan is only offered to individuals, and we do not enter into a corporate commercial agreement where your company instructs us to process personal information for you, every individual user of Whereby will be the data subject in the case where they sign up for an account with us, the Data Controller.
 A Data Processor is someone who only processes data on the Data Controller's requests and instructions, and within strictly defined purposes, e.g. a hosting provider.

 Our Privacy Policy states the following: